The best car dryers for quickly drying paintwork 2024

 Updated on

-The hardest (and most irritating) part of washing a car has long been the drying process.
-From the dark ages of chamois that left swirl marks galore on paintwork came the improved microfibre drying towels that work far better but were susceptible to leaving water spots and still needed to be washed after each clean.
-The latest and best option available is the car dryer, a big hair dryer for blowing the water safely and cleanly off your car.
+Why should you need to think about car dryers when it comes to cleaning your cherished machine?
+For one, the hardest (and most irritating) part of washing a car has long been the drying process.
+From the dark ages of the chamois that left swirl marks on paintwork came the improved microfibre drying towels that work far better, but were susceptible to leaving water spots and still needed to be washed after each clean.

 As water spots are a visual blemish on otherwise clean paintwork, it makes sense to try and avoid them at all costs.
-Full-size specialist car dryers will use warm, filtered air but are rather specialist tools and probably best left to professional detailers as they also cost a decent wedge of cash.
-Instead, we’ve found some genuinely useful gadgets that can double as car dryers to save you drying time while washing your car.
+Full-size specialist car dryers will use warm, filtered air but are rather specialist tools and probably best left to professional detailers as they also cost more money than most people are prepared to pay.

-Best budget car dryer
+The best car dryer

 Pros